markmbaum/ScalarRadau.jl/README.md

 -----

 This module contains a lightweight implementation of the classic 5th order [Radau IIA method](https://link.springer.com/referenceworkentry/10.1007%2F978-3-540-70529-1_139) for a **scalar** ordinary differential equation (ODE) in Julia.
-The algorithm is famously effective for stiff ODEs.
-Implementation mostly follows the description in chapter IV.8 in [Solving Ordinary Differential Equations II](https://www.springer.com/gp/book/9783540604525), by Ernst Hairer and Gerhard Wanner, with a couple small changes that were found to be beneficial for scalar equations.
+The algorithm is famously effective when the stability of the ODE solving method is a priority.
+It is "stiffly accurate" and A-B-L stable.
+Implementation mostly follows the description in chapter IV.8 in [Solving Ordinary Differential Equations II](https://www.springer.com/gp/book/9783540604525), by Ernst Hairer and Gerhard Wanner.

 Some basic points of description:
 * Step size is adaptive and the initial step size is chosen automatically.
 * Functions implemented here mostly type-flexible.
 The dependent variable (`y₀`, `yout`) is restricted to `<:AbstractFloat`.
-Also, your ODE should not return anything that isn't `<:Real`.
+Also, your ODE probably should not return anything that isn't `<:Real`.
 * Dense output for continuous solutions is implemented using cubic Hermite interpolation.
 * Approximate Jacobian evaluation is performed with a simple finite difference, which costs one function evaluation for each attempted step.
 * Because the equation is scalar and the 5th order Radau method has three stages, the Jacobian is always a 3 x 3 matrix.
 [Static arrays](https://github.com/JuliaArrays/StaticArrays.jl) are used for efficient quasi-Newton iterations.

-The implementation here is designed for a scenario where a stiff, scalar ODE must be solved repeatedly under different conditions.
-For example, you might need to solve the same stiff ODE with a range of different initial conditions or with many sets of system parameters.
-The module was originally written to solve the [Schwarzschild equation for radiative transfer](https://en.wikipedia.org/wiki/Schwarzschild%27s_equation_for_radiative_transfer) as part of [ClearSky.jl](https://github.com/markmbaum/ClearSky.jl), but it seemed like a good idea to split it off into its own repository.
+The implementation here is designed for a scenario where a scalar ODE must be solved repeatedly and the stability of the solver is really important.
+The module was originally written to solve the [Schwarzschild equation for radiative transfer](https://en.wikipedia.org/wiki/Schwarzschild%27s_equation_for_radiative_transfer) as part of [ClearSky.jl](https://github.com/markmbaum/ClearSky.jl).
+In this case, the stability properties of the solver are crucial because they prevent non-physical "overshoots."

 The solver functions specialize directly on the ODE provided.
 This is slightly different than [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), which uses a two-step system of defining an ODE problem with one function then solving it with another function, but if you need to solve a stiff system of ODEs instead of a scalar equation, look [here](https://diffeq.sciml.ai/stable/solvers/ode_solve/#Stiff-Problems).
 Specifically, the vector implementation of the same Radau method is called [`RadauIIA5`](https://diffeq.sciml.ai/stable/solvers/ode_solve/#Fully-Implicit-Runge-Kutta-Methods-(FIRK)).